-- I. Sender: sender means p[person who conveys his thoughts or ideas to the receiver the sender represents source of communication. - II.
-Message: It is the content of ideas, suggestions, order etc. intended to be communicated. - III.
-Encoding: It is the message into communication symbols such as words, pictures, gestures etc. - IV.
-Media: It is the path through which encoded message is transmitted to receiver the channel may be in written form, face to face, phone call, internet etc. - V. Decoding: It is the process of the sender. - VI.
-Receiver: The process who receives communications of the sender. - VII.
-Feedback: It includes all those actions of receiver indicating that he has received and understood message of sender.

-- VIII.
-Noise: Noise means some obstruction or hindrance to communication.
+- a) Sender: Sender means person who conveys his thoughts or ideas to the receiver, the sender represents source of communication. - b) Message: It is the content of ideas, suggestions, order etc. intended to be communicated. - c) Encoding: It is the message into communication symbols such as words, pictures, gestures etc. - d) Media: It is the path through which encoded message is transmitted to receiver.
+The channel may be in written form, face to face, phone call, internet etc. - e) Decoding: It is the process of the sender. - f) Receiver: The process who receives communications of the sender. - g) Feedback: It includes all those actions of receiver indicating that he has received and understood message of sender. - h) Noise: Noise means some obstruction or hindrance to communication.
 This hindrance may be caused to sender, message or receiver.
-Some examples of noise are: - A. Ambiguous symbols that lead to faulty encoding. - B. A poor telephone connection. - C. An inattentive receiver. - D. Faulty decoding (attaching wrong meanings to message). - E. Prejudices obstructing the poor understanding of message. - F. Gestures and postures that may distort the message.
+Some examples of noise are: - i.
+Ambiguous symbols that lead to faulty encoding. - ii.
+A poor telephone connection. - iii.
+An inattentive receiver. - iv.
+Faulty decoding (attaching wrong meanings to message). - v.
+Prejudices obstructing the poor understanding of message. - vi.
+Gestures and postures that may distort the message.